It sure sounds like Nolan Arenado is ready to give up on the Cardinals and John Mozeliak

 Once upon a time, Arenado paired his absurd defensive ability with one of the best bats in the National League.
 However, he had a down year in 2023, and regressed even more this past season, slashing .272/.325/.394 with 16 home runs and 71 RBI in 152 games.
 He's still a solid hitter, but his 101 OPS+ was just a tick above the league average of 100.

-Arenado is still a productive player, but he's set to make a total of $52 million through the 2027 season - an average of over $17 million annually.
+Arenado is still a productive player, but he's set to make a whole lot of money.
 How willing would teams be to take that money on knowing that his bat is in decline and that he has no experience at first base?

 While Arenado's willingness to change positions might not mean much, his desire to join a contender is clear.
 Given the fact that he has a no-trade clause, that's very important information.
 If the Cardinals can find a deal that they like with a team Arenado perceives to be a contender, there's a good chance he'll be willing to waive the no-trade clause and help facilitate a deal.